haskell-distributed/distributed-process/tutorials/tutorial3.md

 ### Introduction

+The source code on which this tutorial is based is kept on github, and can be accessed [here][1].
+Please note that this tutorial is based on the stable (master) branch of distributed-process-platform.

 The main idea behind `ManagedProcess` is to separate the functional and non-functional aspects of a process.
 By functional, we mean whatever application specific task the process performs, and by non-functional